onja-org/w2_js_foundations/02_js_scripting.md

 ### Activity: Fictional Character Profile Generator

 **Create a new file:** `character-profile.js` in your lab folder

+> **Note on copy / paste:** In this example and in the future, you can use your own judgement whether to copy and paste or type out the code yourself.
+Especially when you are learning a new concept or encountering a new technique, typing it out helps you to learn and understand the concepts better.
+This is actually far more important than just having working code -- the whole point of this course is to learn how to think like a programmer.
+On the other hand, sometimes you may already understand the concepts, and typing it out can just feel like busy work.
+Use your judgement!

 ```javascript
 // Fictional Character Profile Generator